-For students with a non-nursing bachelor's degree residing in the Abilene, Amarillo, Austin/Hill Country, Lubbock, and Permian Basin communities, a second degree webbased accelerated baccalaureate nursing degree program is offered in a 12-month full-time curriculum.
-The program admits students in January or August of each year and requires completion of all pre-requisite courses before entry.
+For students with a non-nursing bachelor's degree residing in the Abilene, Amarillo, Austin/Hill Country, Dallas/Fort Worth, Lubbock, and Permian Basin communities.
+A second degree web-based accelerated baccalaureate nursing degree program is offered in a 12-month full-time curriculum.
+The program admits students in January each year and requires completion of all pre-requisite courses before entry.
 The program allows completion of 61 semester credit hours of upper division coursework for the BSN while remaining in the student's community.